 - Which language(s) you speak

-- Whether you are applying for other dependents
+- Whether you are applying for other dependants

 It will be helpful if, at our first meeting, you are able to provide any evidence needed to meet the applicable Immigration Rules.
 This will help us speed up the process and assist us in keeping costs to the lower end of the range.

-All fees are excluding VAT 20% (where applicable) and disbursements.
+All our fees are plus VAT 20% (where applicable) and plus disbursements.